emmaggie/nd4j/elementwise.md

     [2.0 + 1,4.0 + 1]
     ]

-which will appear like this
+and here is the result

     [[2.0 ,4.0]
     [3.0 ,5.0]
     ]

-The "i" in nd.addi means this operation is performed "in place," directly on the data, which is to say it is destructive. nd.add() would simply perform scalar addition on a copy of the data and leave the original untouched.
+There are two ways to perform any operation in ND4J, destructive and nondestructive; i.e. operations that change the underlying data, or operations that simply work with a copy of the data.
+Destructive operations will have an "i" at the end -- addi, subi, muli, divi.
+The "i" means the operation is performed "in place," directly on the data rather than a copy, while nd.add() leaves the original untouched.

 Elementwise scalar multiplication looks like this:

-    nd.muli(5);
+    nd.mul(5);

 And produces this: